mikemckiernan/GenerativeAIExamples/deploy/helm-charts/README.md

    Open browser and access the llm-playground UI using <http://localhost:30001>.

 # Configuring Examples
+You can configure various parameters such as prompts and vectorstore using environment variables.
+Modify the environment variables in the `env` section of the query service in the  [values.yaml](./rag-nv-ai-foundation-app/values.yaml) file of the respective examples.

 ## Configuring Prompts
 Prompts can be configured for examples using environment variables.
 There are two environment variables exposed:
 1. `APP_PROMPTS_CHATTEMPLATE` : Used when a query is asked without a knowledge base.

-2. `APP_PROMPTS_RAGTEMPLATE` : ThUsed when a query is used with a knowledge base.
+2. `APP_PROMPTS_RAGTEMPLATE` : Used when a query is used with a knowledge base.

 Note: Only [Nvidia AI Foundation based RAG](#05-nvidia-ai-foundation-rag) supports modifying prompts.